China’s Unique Jade Culture

 A deer carved with one piece of jade, unearthed from a tomb dating back to West Zhou Dynasty (1122 BC – 1046 BC).

 A 5,000-Year-Old Short Sword Made with Green Jade

 The artefact was unearthed from an ancient tomb dating back to Liangzhu Culture era (3400 BC – 2250 BC), the earliest cradle of Chinese civilisation located in Yangtze Delta region around Taihu Lake centred with Hangzhou, Shanghai, Suzhou and Changzhou.

 Archaeological evidence confirms during that period Chinese had already developed advanced technologies in paddy rice cultivation, irrigation system, classic city structure and flood prevention mechanism, with the main industrial products including silk, jade, ivory and lacquer.

 8,000-Year-Old Jade Jewelries

-Jade culture based on a well developed precision craft technology is a distinctive traditional Chinese culture, while the discovery of archaeological site of Xinglongwa Cultural, dating back to 8,000 years ago during the so-called Neolithic Age, is a further proof that the vast land beyond China’s Great Wall was inhabited by ethnic Chinese until around 2.500 years ago when nomadic tribes including Huns and Mongols from further north pressed southwards and turned farms and workshops into grazing lands for their cattle.
+Jade culture based on a well-developed precision craft technology is a distinctive traditional Chinese culture, while the discovery of the archaeological site of Xinglongwa Cultural, dating back to 8,000 years ago during the so-called Neolithic Age, is a further proof that the vast land beyond China’s Great Wall was inhabited by ethnic Chinese until around 2.500 years ago when nomadic tribes including Huns and Mongols from further north pressed southwards and turned farms and workshops into grazing lands for their cattle.